Chris Roller

-Christopher P. Roller (born October 8, 1996) is an American professional baseball outfielder for the Cleburne Railroaders of the American Association of Professional Baseball.
+Christopher P. Roller (born October 8, 1996) is an American professional baseball outfielder for the Long Island Ducks of the Atlantic League of Professional Baseball.
 He has previously played in Major League Baseball (MLB) for the Milwaukee Brewers.

 Career

 Amateur career

 Roller attended Lake Travis High School in Austin, Texas.
 He was named to the all-state teams for baseball as an outfielder and American football as a defensive back.
 Roller did not receive any offers from NCAA Division I universities to play college baseball, so he enrolled at McLennan Community College.
 In 2016, his freshman year, he played in 33 of the team's' 57 games, and batted .347 with nine stolen bases and nine runs batted in (RBIs).
 As a sophomore the following year, he became the team's starting center fielder and batted .414 with 87 runs scored, 92 hits, 26 doubles, and 32 stolen bases, leading the team in those categories, and also hit 10 home runs with 71 RBIs.